We are working hard as a Hospice to protect our patients, relatives and carers during the current COVID-19 pandemic.

 • Before visiting for the first time we ask that visitors please call to confirm arrangements with the nurse in charge, who can explain how to access the building and collect Personal Protective Equipment (PPE)

-• You will be asked screening questions.
+• You will be asked screening questions (this will include questions about any recent international travel).
 This is very important, as we are asking that you confirm that you do not have any symptoms of COVID-19 and that you have not been in contact with another person who is symptomatic of COVID-19.
 You will be asked to provide your name and contact details as part of the Test and Trace service.

 Whilst visiting you will be asked to wear Personal Protective Equipment.
 Where practicable we would ask visitors to provide their own face mask or covering.
 If you unable to provide this type of PPE on arrival you will be issued with the appropriate PPE.
 This must be worn for the whole time you are in the building.
 Our staff will supervise and support you in using this safely.
 You will also be asked to wash your hands on arrival and before leaving, for at least 20 seconds using soap and water.